Ignoring frame damage might seem harmless if your vehicle still “drives fine,” but underneath the surface, serious problems can be brewing.

 Increased Long-Term Repair Costs

-- Expensive Fixes: The longer you wait, the more you’ll pay—can you fix frame damage on a car if it’s too far gone?
+- Expensive fixes later: The longer you wait, the more you will pay—can you fix frame damage on a car if it is too far gone?
+Sometimes only partial correction is possible, which may still be costly.

-If you’re wondering how to fix frame damage on a car, don’t delay.
+If you are wondering how to fix frame damage on a car, do not delay.
 Getting timely repairs not only saves money but also guarantees your vehicle’s safety and reliability.

 Lower Resale Value and Insurance Challenges